-All of the above ensures that our students have access to enough information to enable them to make the right decision for their future.
-The vast majority of them go on to university and about three quarters go on to Britain's best, the Russell Group or former 1994 Group universities.
-However, the aim of the Sixth Form is to achieve self-fulfilment, and we recognise that university is not for all.
-Hurst Sixth Formers have gone on to drama school, art college and professional sport straight from school.
+The aim of the Sixth Form is to achieve self-fulfilment, and we recognise that university is not for all.
+Hurst Sixth Formers have gone on to pursue (degree) apprenticeships, play professional sport or enter the workplace straight from school.